Thoughts on Motivation Management

 6. Work to Identify how to fit your Motivation into an Employer’s Goals: OK, sometimes your employer doesn’t have the intimate knowledge of your motivation cycles and just wants you to work 9 hours straight on the most important tasks.
 If anyone is able to do this day after day, I’d love to know about you!
 Your employer isn’t really able to measure your productivity and assumes that measuring your hours-worked (and maybe how late you stay at the office) is the best proxy for productivity.
 Of course this is completely false.
 Any employer who cares at all about quality and productivity SHOULD be focused on tapping their employees’ best hours for the jobs.
 So many mistakes have been made by employees who were burned out, mentally exhausted, and working on activities they are far over-qualified for.
 Since the employer can’t manage this, somehow the employee needs to focus hard on maximizing their productivity through working tasks when they are most fit (and motivated) to work them.
 There is probably a whole lot more to be said about this, and possibly some of it would be controversial.
 I heard the quote once, “good employees do exactly what their employer tells them to do.
 Great employees conspire to make their employer astonishingly successful.”
 This is interesting to consider, especially in light of managing your motivation cycles.

-Productivity and Cycle Time in Knowledge Work
+Rethinking Productivity in Knowledge Work

 Productivity